Skip to main content

 If a sync has been running for an unusually long time:

-1. Check the connector-manager logs for heartbeat failures:
+1. Check the connector-manager logs for heartbeat failures and auto-resume attempts:

 2. Check the connector logs for errors